EWOT vs HBOT: Which Oxygen Therapy Fits Your Health and Recovery Goals?

 Both therapies are generally safe when done correctly, but neither is risk-free.

-• HBOT risks if unsupervised: ear barotrauma, sinus pressure, oxygen toxicity (rare, but possible at pressures above 2.5 ATA)
+• HBOT risks if unsupervised: ear barotrauma, sinus pressure, and oxygen toxicity (rare, but possible at pressures above 2.5 ATA)

 • EWOT risks if unsupervised: overexertion, strain injuries, and dizziness if oxygen delivery is mismanaged